PlanBCode/koppelbot/README.md

 Using data models and html templates you can quickly build your web based applications.

+## Getting started

+For a full introduction check tutorial.md

+### Web server
+To install for Apache web server: copy the repo to the server folder. the `.htaccess` file will rout all requests to index.php;

+### Local test server

+A local (php) test server can be started using:

+`$ ./xyz start`

 ## API

 The API provides a json interface to the data.